 Many people consider social proof to be the best form of marketing.
+After all, 92% of consumers are more likely to trust non-paid recommendations than any other type of advertising.
 It's a way for you to show your customers that they are not alone in their decision-making process and that others have had success with what you're offering.
-In this post, we'll discuss how to build social proof and why it’s so important.
+In this post, we'll discuss how to build and measure social proof and why it’s so important.

 Social proof can be built through testimonials on your website or Facebook page, through reviews and ratings from customers on Amazon or Yelp, or when people who have purchased an item tell their friends about it via social media networks like Instagram and Facebook.
 Therefore, getting your current customers to share their story and experience with your product and brand is crucial to building social proof.
 And what better way to do it than authentic, user-generated content!

-Here are some ways you can build social proof for your brand using User Generated Content.
+Here are some ways you can build and measure social proof for your brand using User Generated Content.

 Encourage customer reviews by providing incentives like discounts or points.
 Their review will help other customers decide if the product or service is of good quality and useful.
 You can collect feedback in the form of messages, video reviews, images and ratings.

 Social media tags and mentions